GoogleCloudPlatform/magic-modules/docs/content/best-practices/_index.md

 # Best practices

-The following is a list of best practices that contributions are expected to follow in order to ensure a consistent UX for the Google Terraform provider internally and also compared to other Terraform providers.
+The following is a list of best practices that contributions are expected to follow in order to ensure a consistent UX for the Google Terraform provider internally and also compared to other Terraform providers

 ## ForceNew